AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ## Destination-specific settings {#destination-settings}

-Each of the destinations [supported](#supported-destinations) by [!DNL LiveRamp - Onboarding] requires you to fill in specific configuration options.
+Each of the destinations [supported](#supported-destinations) by [!DNL LiveRamp - Distribution] requires you to fill in specific configuration options.

 See the sections below for detailed guidance on how to configure each destination.